 It’s every marketer’s worst nightmare: Churn.

 It’s what happens when customers, who are notoriously fickle with their loyalties, come to a company, only to leave eventually for your competitor.
-If you’ve experienced this in your dental practice, it’s probably not specifically about your practice.
+If you’ve experienced this in your business, it’s probably not specifically about your company.
 Every business experiences churn.

-Patients are easy to lose, and that’s just a fact of marketing.
+Clients are easy to lose, and that’s just a fact of marketing.
 Today, experts estimate that out of 26 unhappy customers, only one will complain directly to your company.
 The rest will simply leave.
-This may lead you to wonder what you’re doing wrong, why your patients are leaving for your competition, and how you can improve your level of customer service.
+This may lead you to wonder what you’re doing wrong, why your clients are leaving for your competition, and how you can improve your level of customer service.
 If you’re asking these questions, you’re not alone.
-This post is designed to help you understand how to retain patients, why they leave, and what you can do to stop at the whole churn cycle.
+This post is designed to help you understand how to retain clients, why they leave, and what you can do to stop at the whole churn cycle.

-Why Patients Leave: 5 Things That Will Send Them Through Your Competition’s Doors
+Why Clients Leave: 5 Things That Will Send Them Through Your Competition’s Doors

 While some amount of churn is random, owing largely to customers in decision or preferences, lots of churn can be prevented.
 The first step is to understand why it happens.
 With this in mind, here are the five most common reasons that customers churn in today’s environment: